scheysej/scheysej/README.md

 Unfortunately, I am not General Kenobi, I am just a Computer Science student at the Univeristy of Detroit Mercy with a passion for coding and learning new things.

 ### Current Project 🖥️
 I am currently working on a university wide, collaborative project that will allow faculty to submit reimbursement tickets through a website, instead of doing it by hand like they have been.
+I am working with @Ara-O and @Benyamain

 ### Contact Me 📥
 <div id="badges1">